Antix-Development/VSCode-Gideros-Debug/README.md

 You can now press *F5* and your Gideros project should be launched inside the Gideros Player.

+If your project didn't launch, review the above steps and if it still doesn't work... raise an issue in GitHub, or browse to the [Gideros Forum thread](http://forum.giderosmobile.com/discussion/8382/gideros-vscode-integration) for this extension.

 _Note_ Any output from your project will appear in VSCodes *DEBUG CONSOLE*.
-You will also

-If your project didn't launch

 ## Help and Bugs
 Feel free to open an issue if you have issues or questions.
 Just head on over to the [issues page](https://github.com/Antix-Development/VSCode-Gideros-Debug/issues) on the Gideros Debugger repository.